Alluxio/alluxio/docs/en/deploy/Running-Alluxio-Locally.md

 Options:

-* Start Alluxio as a superuser.
+* Start Alluxio as a super user.
 * Add the user to start Alluxio in [suderors](https://help.ubuntu.com/community/Sudoers).
 * Give limited sudo privileges to the running user (e.g., "alluxio") by adding the following line to `/etc/sudoers` on Linux: